datanav/docs/configuration.rst

    * - ``dependency_tracking.dependency_error_threshold``
      - Integer
      - The number of entities that dependency tracking can keep in memory at a given time.
 If this number is exceeded then the pump will fail.
 The default value is inherited from the :ref:`service metadata <service_metadata_dependency_tracking_dependency_error_threshold>`.
+Do not set this value too high as it may cause excessive memory usage.
      - ``50000``
      -